-The official minutes of the board, its written policies, and its financial records will be open for inspection at the superintendent's office and on the district's website.
+The official minutes of the board, its written policies, and its financial records will be open for inspection at the superintendent's office.
 Any citizen may examine these documents during the hours when the office of the superintendent is open.
 However, no district staff member will release or provide for inspection any records protected from disclosure by law, including records pertaining to individual students or staff members.